 The Nominating Committee is charged with recruiting and nominating to the Board of Directors an annual slate of new directors willing and able to serve, who will contribute to the Board both organizational and individual diversity of expertise, skills, influence, background and other elements deemed appropriate for the strength and success of SAFSF.

-For information about serving on the Nominating Committee, contact Member and Strategic Partnerships Director Renee Catacalos.
+For information about serving on the Nominating Committee, contact Senior Director, Membership and Outreach Renee Catacalos.

 ANDREW KANG BARTLETT has worked as the national associate with the Presbyterian Church (USA) Hunger Program in Louisville, KY since 2001, after leaving San Francisco in foggy gentrification.
 In Louisville, Andrew is active on the Food in Neighborhoods Community Coalition, the steering committee for the future Louisville Food Co-op, Black Lives Matter Police Accountability Team, Louisville Showing Up for Racial Justice, and the West Louisville Community Council.

 The Hunger Program’s work revolves around building economically and racially just and sustainable local food economies in the U.S. and globally through collaborative work with partners, coalitions, and social movements that address the systems and structures perpetuating poverty, exploitation, and oppression.
 Andrew coordinates the U.S.-based grantmaking program, and serves on the National Farm Worker Ministry board and the steering committee of SAFSF. management of programs and initiatives.

 KAYING HANG serves on the executive team for Sierra Health Foundation and The Center as the vice president of programs and partnerships.
 In this role, Kaying is responsible for strategic program and partnership development, and oversees management of programs and initiatives.